stephenslab/mashr/README.md

 Please follow these steps to install mashr.

-1. Unlike most packages available on CRAN, mashr is not precompiled;
-   therefore, you will need to make sure that your R installation is properly set up to compile packages with C++ source; in particular, the C++ compiler programs supported by your version of R should be installed on your computer, and R should be correctly configured to call these compilers.
-See the [CRAN documentation][cran-docs] for more information.
+1. Unlike most packages available on CRAN, mashr is not precompiled, and therefore to install mashr you will need to make sure that your R installation is properly set up to compile packages with C++ source; in particular, the C++ compiler programs supported by your version of R should be installed on your computer, and R should be correctly configured to call these compilers when installing packages from source.
+For more information, see the [CRAN documentation][cran-docs].

 2. Install the [latest release][mashr-release-latest] of the mashr package using [devtools][devtools]: